RSGallery2/RSGallery2_Project/Documentation/Upload/uploadDragAndDrop.md

 (5) Upload single images (Legacy)
 This button leads to the old "legacy" version of single image upload.
-When the drag and drop function has enough experience and no user complains then it is faster and this function will be removed
+When the drag and drop function has enough experience and no user complains then drag and drop is faster and this function will be removed

 (6) Upload file size
 On the bottom is shown the setting of some php variables from the system (from php.ini file) related to the upload process.
 Even if the file itself complies with all limits the upload itself may fail.